-On May 6, 2020, the Company announced assay results from its temporarily suspended drill program.
+On May 6th, 2020, the Company announced assay results from its temporarily suspended drill program.

-Drill results returned multiple intercepts of higher-grade mineralization within the projected extension of the Cleary Vein system (CVS).
+Drill results returned multiple intercepts of higher-grade mineralization within the projected extension of the Cleary Vein system ("CVS").
 Hole GSDL2001 was drilled to a depth of 548 metres and intersected 188 metres grading 3.69 grams per tonne (g/t).
 Significantly, the last 20 metres graded 9.87 g/t Au, indicating the system is open to depth.
-GSDL2002, drilled 150 metres to the east of GSDL 2001, was drilled to a depth of 165 metres and had just intersected the projected CVS returning 2.4 g/t over 9 m before drilling activities were suspended due to COVID-19.
-Drilling on this hole will be resumed when the program restarts.
+GSDL2002, drilled 150 metres to the east of GSDL 2001, was drilled to a depth of 165 metres and had just intersected the projected CVS returning 2.4 g/t over 9metres before drilling activities were suspended due to COVID-19.
+Drilling on this hole was resumed when the program restarted.